Janie Liszewski: Who Is Eddie Van Halen’s Wife?

 Janie Liszewski lost her husband, legendary rock guitarist Eddie Van Halen, on Tuesday after the musician died of cancer, as reported by The Inquisitr.
-Van Halen’s second wife had worked as an actress and stunt-woman, and later became her husband’s publicist.
+Van Halen’s second wife had worked as an actress and stuntwoman and later became her husband’s publicist.

 She Was Born In 1970 In Pennsylvania

 According to IMDB, Janie was born in Pennsylvania in 1970.
-At the time, her future husband, Eddie, would have been 15 years old and, with his brother Alex, learning the ropes of rock & roll.
+At the time, her future husband, Eddie, would have been 15 years old and, with his brother Alex, learning the ropes of rock and roll.

 As she’s not a public figure, little is known about her childhood or personal life prior to her career.